Tomiyoshi Station

 Tomiyoshi Station (富吉駅, Tomiyoshi-eki) is a railway station in the town of Kanie, Ama District, Aichi Prefecture, Japan, operated by the private railway operator Kintetsu Railway.

 Lines

 Tomiyoshi Station is served by the Kintetsu Nagoya Line, and is located 12.1 kilometers from the terminus of the line at Kintetsu Nagoya Station.

 Station layout

-The station has two island platforms and a elevated staffed station building.
+The station has two island platforms and an elevated staffed station building.
 The station is located within an apartment building.